Category Archives: Worksheets

 Classroom documents for student use.
 Most are structured and scaffolded, and most are pitched at a fundamental level in terms of the questions they ask and the work and understandings they require of students.

-Cultural Literacy: Green Revolution
+Cultural Literacy: Carlos Fuentes

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.